-- A. The Petroleum Administrator is authorized and directed to enforce the provisions of this ordinance and the codes adopted by reference herein.
+Violations of these sections shall also be subject to enforcement mechanisms contained in this ordinance and Code.
+The Petroleum Administrator is authorized and directed to enforce the provisions of this ordinance and the codes adopted by reference herein.
 For such purpose, the Petroleum Administrator shall have the powers of a law enforcement officer.
 The Petroleum Administrator shall be appointed by the City Manager and subject to the City Manager's authority under Section 2107 of this Code.
 The Petroleum Administrator is hereby authorized to consult experts qualified in fields related to the subject matter of this ordinance and codes adopted by reference herein as necessary to assist the Petroleum Administrator in carrying out duties.
-The decisions of the Petroleum Administrator in enforcing, interpreting, or in exercising the authority delegated by the provisions of this ordinance and of the codes adopted hereby shall be deemed final. - B. The Petroleum Administrator shall have the primary responsibility for enforcing the provisions of this ordinance.
+The decisions of the Petroleum Administrator in enforcing, interpreting, or in exercising the authority delegated by the provisions of this ordinance and of the codes adopted hereby shall be deemed final.

+The Petroleum Administrator shall have the primary responsibility for enforcing the provisions of this ordinance.
 In the event the Petroleum Administrator is unable to obtain compliance with any of the terms and provisions of this ordinance, or of any resolution of the City Council adopted pursuant thereto, the Petroleum Administrator may order immediate cessation of operations.
-If such operations are not stopped within twenty-four (24) hours or if resumed prior to written approval of the Petroleum Administrator, the Petroleum Administrator may request civil action by the City Attorney as authorized by this Code or law, or criminal prosecution by the office of the district attorney, or both. - C. The Petroleum Administrator shall be authorized to appoint such number of officers, inspectors, assistants and other employees for the petroleum unit as shall be authorized by the City Manager subject to Section 2107 of this Code.
+If such operations are not stopped within twenty-four (24) hours or if resumed prior to written approval of the Petroleum Administrator, the Petroleum Administrator may request civil action by the City Attorney as authorized by this Code or law, or criminal prosecution by the office of the district attorney, or both.

+The Petroleum Administrator shall be authorized to appoint such number of officers, inspectors, assistants and other employees for the petroleum unit as shall be authorized by the City Manager subject to Section 2107 of this Code.
 The Petroleum Administrator may deputize such employees as may be necessary to carry out the functions of the petroleum unit.